CRSpeight/100-days-of-code/log.md

 **Thoughts**: Another long day, took a bit of a much needed break from work to get some sleep, didn't have a whole lot of extra coding time unfortunately.
 Hoping this weekend provides a much needed respite so I can do some more challenges.

+### Day 9: March 2nd, 2018

+**Today's Progress**:  Pivoted a bit today now that I'm in the freecodecamp section of projects to do some project oriented training.
+Went through the first portion of Watch And Code, bit of a refresher so far but hoping after all the good things I heard.

+**Thoughts**: Realized I stopped before day 9 last time, yay overcoming hurdles!
+Hoping I can go MUCH further this time, trying to stay pumped!

 <!---
 ### Day 1: September 26, 2017